Explore Courses

 23. What is meant by Average Load Time?

-24. How to change the session time in Google analytics?
+24. How to change the session time in Google Analytics?

-Again, one of the popular Google analytics interview questions.
+Again, one of the popular Google Analytics interview questions.
 Yes, by clicking on the session settings in the admin section let us change the session timings from 30 mins to however we like.

 25. What is treemaps report in GA?

-Treemap visualization let the user highlight the biggest influence of a data set.
+Treemap visualization lets the user highlight the biggest influence of a data set.
 One of the advantages of treemap visualization is how easily it can display correlated display.
 It has made reporting easy.
 Many kinds of reports can be managed easily in GA.

 26. Which type of traffic uses auto-tagging?